accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 Application used to create or modify content for distribution to other users.
 An editing tool can be used by one or more users working together.

-An editing tool can be :
+An editing tool can be
-- the tool as delivered by the editor ;
+- the tool as delivered by the editor;
 - the tool augmented with extensions not developed by the publisher;
 - a set of tools.

-Examples of editing tools :
+Examples of editing tools
-- an application for editing and controlling the content of a Website or application, e.g. CMS (*Content Management System*{lang=en}), LMS (*Learning Management System*{lang=en}), LCMS (*Learning Content Management System*{lang="en"}), content aggregator ;
+- an application for editing and controlling the content of a Website or application, e.g. CMS (*Content Management System*{lang=en}), LMS (*Learning Management System*{lang=en}), LCMS (*Learning Content Management System*{lang="en"}), content aggregator;
-- multimedia editing tools ;
+- multimedia editing tools;
-- applications for creating web applications ;
+- applications for creating web applications;
 - application for editing code;
 - application for exporting in web technology format (for example, software for saving in HTML);
-- applications that generate content using templates, scripts, command lines, etc. ;
+- applications that generate content using templates, scripts, command lines, etc.;
 - an application for editing portions of web pages or applications (typically, blog systems, wikis and forums);
 - mail application for sending *e-mails*{lang=en}.

-Examples of editing tools that are not included in the scope :
+Examples of editing tools that are not included in the scope
 - An application where the content created is not made available to other users (note-taking application with no sharing functionality, for example).
 In this case, the edited content is only available to the owner and is not made available to other users.
 - Forms intended for users.
 For example, an order form for an e-commerce application.
 Although forms allow content to be edited, this content is not made available to other users.
 - Independent accessibility control tools: these tools do not modify the content they control.